InternetFreedomFoundation/archive/content/post/we-wrote-to-the-mumbai-police-asking-them-to-review-and-amend-their-social-media-order-issued-under-s-144-crpc.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Coronavirus", "freespeech", "misinformation"] date = 2020-06-04T04:30:52Z
+categories = ['Coronavirus', 'freespeech', 'misinformation'] date = 2020-06-04T04:30:52Z
-description = ""
+description = ''
 draft = false
-slug = "we-wrote-to-the-mumbai-police-asking-them-to-review-and-amend-their-social-media-order-issued-under-s-144-crpc"
+slug = 'we-wrote-to-the-mumbai-police-asking-them-to-review-and-amend-their-social-media-order-issued-under-s-144-crpc'
 summary = "On May 23, 2020 the Mumbai Police issued an Order under S.144, CrPC.
 The order prohibits the spread of certain information through social media platforms.
-We have sent a representation to the Mumbai Police & the Maharashtra Home Dept. asking them to review and amend the order.\n" tags = ["Coronavirus", "freespeech", "misinformation"] title = "We wrote to the Mumbai Police asking them to review and amend their Social Media Regulation Order issued under S.144, CrPC #FreeToMeme"
+We have sent a representation to the Mumbai Police & the Maharashtra Home Dept. asking them to review and amend the order.\n" tags = ['Coronavirus', 'freespeech', 'misinformation'] title = 'We wrote to the Mumbai Police asking them to review and amend their Social Media Regulation Order issued under S.144, CrPC #FreeToMeme'

 +++